bcgsc/ntHash/README.md

 =
 ntHash is a recursive hash function for hashing all possible k-mers in a DNA/RNA sequence.

-Archived since 2021-09-16: the development of ntHash is now ongoing at the btllib repository: https://github.com/bcgsc/btllib

 # Build the test suite